Hugo-CASTELL/supdala/README.md

 - We can insert at the right place a new courtier
 - And if the maximum capacity of marriages is reached : we pop the last one of the list -> the least preferred

 What it permits ?
-Instead of an O(n) operation of research, inserting becomes O(log n) with a binary search and popping becomes O(1).
+Instead of an O(nb mariages promised) operation of research, inserting becomes O(log nb mariages promised) with a binary search and popping becomes O(1).

 ```python
 class PreferenceNode: